 The Kingdome opened in May 1976 and soon became home to two new professional sports franchises, the baseball Mariners and football Seahawks.
 Following the opening, Spellman pursued a lawsuit, which many felt was unwinnable, against the Drake Company.
 Before he left the Executive's office, the County won a $12.8 million settlement that helped pay off the Kingdome bonds.

 Although he ultimately served nearly 12 years as Executive, Spellman began eyeing the governor's mansion soon after winning the County post.
 He considered a gubernatorial run in 1972 until Governor Evans announced that he would seek an unprecedented third consecutive term.
-Instead, in 1973 Spellman won a second term as Executive, defeating Democrat Mike Lowry (b.
-1939), who was making his first try for elective office.
+Instead, in 1973 Spellman won a second term as Executive, defeating Democrat Mike Lowry (1939-2017), who was making his first try for elective office.

 With Evans stepping aside in 1976, Spellman won the Republican nomination for governor over his County rival Harley Hoppe, but lost the office to conservative Democrat Dixy Lee Ray (1914-1994), who had narrowly beaten Seattle Mayor Uhlman in the primary.
 Shortly after his gubernatorial defeat, Spellman said he would not run for a third term as Executive, but he soon changed his mind.
 He faced two opponents in the 1977 Executive race -- Democrat Aubrey Davis and Hoppe, who entered the race as an independent.
 Speculation at the time suggested that Governor Ray, who saw Spellman as a likely rival in 1980, encouraged Hoppe to enter the race.
 If so, the move may have backfired: Hoppe split the opposition vote with Davis and Spellman won easily.